Cumulocity-IoT/cumulocity-microservice-templates/ipc/README.md

 ## Summary
 This Microservice template/example is a project, which showcases how you can create REST endpoints within your Microservice and call another Microservice REST API hosted in Cumulocity (Interprocess communication IPC)

 There is one REST endpoint created by this Microservice.
-This is defined in the classes `DeviceController.class`.
+This is defined in the classes [DeviceController.class](src/main/java/com/c8y/ms/templates/ipc/controller/DeviceController.java).
 This controller defines the individual API of the microservice.

 The DeviceController defines one endpoint:
 - `GET /devices/names`